reillypascal/personalsite-ssg/pages/posts/2024/05/healthy-sustainable-social-internet.md

 description: Thinking through what I want from the social internet, and the difference between a social "network" and social "media"
 canonical_url: https://reillyspitzfaden.com/posts/2024/05/healthy-sustainable-social-internet
 date: 2024-05-17
-categories: ["indieweb", "fediverse", "socialmedia"]
-tags: post
+tags: [ "post", "indieweb", "fediverse", "socialmedia" ]
 ---

 I read two articles recently that clarified a lot of what I had been thinking about interacting with people online.
 I have been feeling some nostalgia for early days of the internet, including nostalgia for things like [BBSs](https://en.wikipedia.org/wiki/Bulletin_board_system) and [IRC](https://en.wikipedia.org/wiki/IRC) for which I wasn't even around.
 The [Fediverse](https://en.wikipedia.org/wiki/Fediverse) has been offering some improvement — I like [my Mastodon account](https://hachyderm.io/@reillypascal).
 However, these articles got me thinking about *how* a social network tool is used, not just *which one* to use.